The Yakuza

+The film was a co-production between Warner Bros. and Japan's Toei Company, and was filmed principally on-location in Osaka, Kyoto, and Tokyo.
+It premiered in Japan on December 28, 1974, before going into general release in the United States on March 19, 1975.
+It received mixed reviews from critics and was a commercial disappointment, though in the ensuing decades it has been praised by filmmakers like Quentin Tarantino.

 Plot

 Retired detective Harry Kilmer is called upon by an old friend, George Tanner.
 Tanner has been doing business with a yakuza gangster, Tono, who has kidnapped Tanner's daughter to apply pressure in a business deal involving the sale of guns.
 Tanner hopes that Kilmer can rescue the girl using his Japanese connections.

 Kilmer and Tanner had been Marine MPs in Tokyo during the post-war occupation.
-Kilmer became aware of a woman, Eiko, who was involved in the black market so that she could procure penicillin for her sick daughter.
+Kilmer became aware of a woman, Eiko, who was involved in the black market to procure penicillin for her ailing daughter.
 Kilmer intervened on behalf of Eiko during a skirmish, saving her life.
 After they'd been living together, with Kilmer repeatedly asking Eiko to marry him, her brother Ken returned from an island where he'd been stranded as an Imperial Japanese soldier.
 Both outraged that she was living with his former enemy and deeply indebted to Kilmer for saving the lives of his (apparently) only remaining family, Ken disappeared into the yakuza criminal underground and refused to see or speak to his sister.
-Eiko, cautious to do nothing to offend Ken further, broke off contact with Kilmer.
-Before returning to the US, Kilmer bought Eiko a bar (with money borrowed from George Tanner) which she operates to this day, named Kilmer House in his honor.
+Eiko, cautious not to do anything to offend Ken further, broke off contact with Kilmer.
+Before returning to the US, Kilmer bought Eiko a bar (with money borrowed from George Tanner), which she still operates today, named "Kilmer House" in his honor.
 Kilmer has never stopped loving her.

 Ken's debt to Kilmer, giri, is a lifelong obligation that traditionally can never be repaid.
 Tanner believes that Ken would therefore do anything for Kilmer, including rescuing Tanner's daughter.
-Traveling to Tokyo with Tanner's bodyguard Dusty, they stay at the home of another old military buddy named Oliver Wheat.
+Traveling to Tokyo with Tanner's bodyguard, Dusty, they stay at the home of another old military buddy named Oliver Wheat.
 Kilmer visits Eiko at the bar's closing time, seeking to find Ken.
-Eiko's feelings for Kilmer are clearly as strong as ever.
+Eiko's feelings for Kilmer are as strong as ever.
 He also becomes reacquainted with Eiko's daughter, Hanako, who is delighted to see Kilmer again.
 Eiko tells Kilmer that her brother can be found at his kendo school in Kyoto.